exoscale/coax/README.md

 [spec-coerce](https://github.com/wilkerlucio/spec-coerce), which
 brings a really nice approach to spec based coercion, very much in line with the spec api.
-Major props to @wilkerlucio for his work on that library it really open our eyes on how such an api should look like.
+Major props to @wilkerlucio for his work on that library it really opened our eyes on how such an api should look like.

 As we were patching/changing it internally more and more to fit our